-If you have symptoms of fever, cough, and shortness of breath, call us on the Nurse Triage Line at 540-982-2463, Ext.
-1981 before visiting us.
-For other concerns, you may be able to access VA care from home by phone or using VA virtual care options.
+If you have fever, cough, or shortness of breath call us at 540-982-2463, then option 3 to contact a nurse, before visiting us.
+For other concerns, you may be able to access VA Care from home or by using VA Virtual Care options.
 More Details

 Changes to Access Salem VAMC & Visitor Information

 The Salem VA Medical Center (SVAMC) and its community-based outpatient clinics are actively screening everyone at entrances to ensure that we are maintaining as safe an environment as possible.
 Please allow for the additional screening time if you have an in-person appointment.
 Thank you for your cooperation and attention to the following information as we work together to end the spread of COVID-19.

 Effective May 14, 2020, all patients and others seeking access to the SVAMC campus for health care or other business purposes will be directed to use the West Gate (near Arnold Burton School).
 This will include all public transportation.
 The gate will be open 24/7 to include Weekends/Holidays/Evenings and Nights.